MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/transcribing.rst

 .. note::

    ``acoustic_model_path`` can also be a language that has been pretrained by MFA developers.
-For instance, to use the pretrained English model, first download it via :code:`mfa download acoustic english`.
-A list of available acoustic models will be provided if you run :code:`mfa download acoustic`.
+For instance, to use the pretrained English model, first download it via :code:`mfa model download acoustic english`.
+A list of available acoustic models will be provided if you run :code:`mfa model download acoustic`.
 See :ref:`pretrained_models` for more details.

 .. note::